 Australian and New Zealand Society of Criminology

-ANZSOC is providing a bursary program this year to support attendance at the 2023 conference.
+ANZSOC will be providing a bursary program this year to support attendance at the 2024 conference.
+Details will be announced soon.

 Each year, the Australian and New Zealand Society of Criminology Inc (ANZSOC) confers a number of awards to recognise achievements by individuals from diverse backgrounds in scholarship, publication, teaching, study and policy development of criminology in Australia and Aotearoa New Zealand.